mpsilfve/FinnPos/README.md

 Finnish.
 It is based on the [CRF](http://en.wikipedia.org/wiki/Conditional_random_field) framework and features

 * State-of-the-art tagging accuracy.
-* Fast estimation and application for large morphological label sets exceeding 1000 label types using a cascade model and averaged perceptron training.
+* Fast estimation and application.
+* Support for large label sets exceeding 1000 label types.
-* Possibility to use the tagger for disambiguating the output of a morphological analyzer.
+* Option to use taggers as morphological disambiguators.
 * Data driven lemmatization for OOV words.
-* Built-in support for complex morphological labels (e.g. "Noun+Plural+Nominative") that consist of multiple sub-labels.
-Statistics are estimated for both complete labels and for sub-labels.
-* Flexible feature extraction.
-You can define your own feature sets or use a standard set of pre-defined features.
+* Feature extraction using sub-labels of structured morphological labels (e.g. "Noun+Plural+Nominative").
+* Fully customizable unstructured feature extraction.

 In addition to utilities for training your own morphological taggers, FinnPos provides a morphological tagger, FinnTreeBank tagger, for